ooni/ooni.org/content/about/data-policy.md

 As NDT is a third-party performance test based on third-party servers, we cannot guarantee that your IP address will not be collected, processed, and published.

+Please contact the OONI team with feedback or questions on this Data Policy at **contact@openobservatory.org**.

 ```
 Key ID:
     0CB177B7